 a) Replacement Reserve

-All Projects must capitalize a replacement reserve in the development budget based on the number of units AND fund ongoing per unit annual replacement reserves from operations as follows:
+All Projects must capitalize a replacement reserve in the development budget based on the number of units AND fund ongoing per unit annual replacement reserves from operations starting at the rates below, and adjusted for inflation at 3% per year.

+Higher annual payments may be required for Rehabilitation Projects, depending on a Capital Needs Assessment.